 How the funds will be used?

-We are aiming to admit 30 Afghan youth (15 female and 15 male) in the CodeWeekend coding bootcamp and provide them with the following facilities and resources:
+We are aiming to admit 100 Afghan youth (50 female and 50 male) in the next cohort of CodeWeekend coding bootcamp and provide them with the following facilities and resources:

 • An online library of coding lectures and coding resources